felix-schindler/schindlerfelix.de/src/routes/projects/gitlab/privacy/+page.md

 This app does not collect any data for itself.
 All the data collected is managed by the GitLab instance you configured yourself.

-To read more about the Terms and Privacy Policy you accepted while registring, go to the path `/-/users/terms` on your chosen GitLab instance.
+To read more about the Terms and Privacy Policy you accepted when registering, go to the path `/-/users/terms` on your chosen GitLab instance.

 When using `gitlab.com` it would be https://gitlab.com/-/users/terms.